“AIX TO GRIND”

 “THE CUMBERLAND PACKAGE”

 DERRINGER FINALIST!
 Vernon Stagg, attorney-somewhat-at-law, finally sells his Cadillac estate plan.
-Instead of a gravy train, he gets a ride with gold-diggers, two-fisted cowboys, and bison cheese.
-Oh, and murder.
+Instead of a gravy train, he gets gold-diggers, two-fisted cowboys, and murder.
+Plus bison cheese.

 Alfred Hitchcock Mystery Magazine, May ’16.
-Available as back issue or forever on the Nook, Magzter, iPad, and Amazon.
+Available forever on the Nook, Magzter, iPad, and Amazon.

 “DARK DAYS FOR THE PROFESSOR”